 Loch Leven Castle is located near Kinross.
 There are a few things that make Loch Leven really stand out as a fabulous ruin to visit.
-The first is that it’s only accessible by boat as the ruins are located on an island.
+The first is that it’s only accessible by boat, as the ruins are located on an island.

 However, he did not succumb from the explosion, but from strangulation.
-Only three months after his death, Mary married the Earl of Bothwell, whom, it was thought, had Lord Darnley murdered.
-Rumours swirled that Mary was also guilty in the murder, as her marriage to Lord Darnley had been tempestuous at best.
+Only three months after his death, Mary married the Earl of Bothwell.
+Many people suspected that the Earl had Lord Darnley murdered.
+Rumours swirled that Mary was also guilty in the murder, as her marriage to Lord Darnley was tempestuous at best.

 However, plots by Mary’s supporters to replace Elizabeth as Queen of England took some nasty turns.
-Letters purported to have been written by Mary sanctioning an attempted assassination of Elizabeth eventually led to her downfall.
-Although she was convicted of treason and sentenced to death, Elizabeth refused to carry out the execution until her ministers convinced her that it was the only way to keep her position safe and secure.
-Mary was executed at Fotheringhay Castle in Northamptonshire on February 8, 1587.
+Letters that Mary allegedly wrote sanctioning an attempted assassination of Elizabeth eventually led to her downfall.
+Mary was convicted of treason and sentenced to death.
+But Elizabeth refused to carry out the execution until her ministers convinced her that it was the only way to keep her position safe and secure.
+Elizabeth had Mary executed at Fotheringhay Castle in Northamptonshire on February 8, 1587.

 The geography and views are especially spectacular.
 Another bonus: it’s free to walk around, just mind your footing as there are some treacherous spots here and there.
 There is a warning sign before you reach the castle to stay within the designated areas, due to the ruins being structurally unstable.
 In fact, one of the towers crumbled into the sea below as recently as 1990.

 Unfortunately there were no informative plaques on site to learn about the history of Duntulm, other than a commemorative cairn:

-The nice thing about Duntulm is that there are very few tourists frequenting the site, so you can explore at your leisure, even though there isn’t much left to see.
+The nice thing about Duntulm is that there are very few tourists frequenting the site.
+So you can explore at your leisure, even though there isn’t much left to see.